 Cotton area rugs are also quite common, and are available in a wide variety of colors and styles.
-Cotton is often considered a more affordable alternative to wool, and the two are sometimes blended.
-That said, cotton rugs have a homier, more casual appearance, and while they’re quite durable and stand up well to heavy traffic, they certainly aren’t heirloom quality pieces and won’t last a lifetime.
-One of the main appeals of cotton area rugs is that they’re extremely easy to clean; not only do they stand up well to spot cleaning, vacuuming, steam, and wet cleaning, but many can even be tossed right in the washing machine, making them ideal for mess-prone areas like the kitchen.
+Cotton is a more affordable alternative to wool, and the two are sometimes blended.
+That said, cotton rugs have a homier, more casual appearance.
+While they’re quite durable and stand up well to heavy traffic, they certainly aren’t heirloom quality pieces and won’t last a lifetime.
+One of the main appeals of cotton area rugs is that they’re extremely easy to clean; not only do they stand up well to spot cleaning, vacuuming, steam, and wet cleaning, but most of them you can toss right in the washing machine.
+That makes them a good choice for mess-prone areas like the kitchen.

-Silk rugs are another type of heirloom quality rug.
+Silk rugs are another type of heirloom-quality rug.
 These include what you probably think of as oriental rugs, but can come in more modern designs as well.
-Silk rugs are actually made of a combination of silk and wool, but the silk gives the rugs their distinctive sheen and sleek feel, and can highlight the details in the wool design.
-Unfortunately, silk is a very delicate material, which means these rugs are best suited to low-traffic areas and can be fussy to clean.
-The rarity of real silk also makes silk rugs quite expensive, but a beautiful hand woven silk rug is very much an investment piece, as each one is one-of-a-kind and will last for many years if properly cared for.
+Rather than pure silk, silk rugs are actually a combination of silk and wool.
+But it’s the silk that gives the rugs their distinctive sheen and sleek feel, and brings out the details in the wool design.
+Unfortunately, silk is a very delicate material; silk rugs should live in low-traffic areas and can be fussy to clean.
+The rarity of real silk also makes silk rugs quite expensive.
+But a beautiful hand-woven silk rug is very much an investment piece; each one is one-of-a-kind and will last for many years if properly cared for.

 There are also several types of synthetic rugs available, including nylon, polyester, and polypropylene.
-These are made from a variety of synthetic materials, and are designed to mimic traditional wool rugs.
-Nylon and polyester hold their colors well and feel very soft and plush underfoot, and all three can be kept in good shape for years with simple routine vacuuming and spot cleaning.
-Polypropylene rugs come in a more limited variety of colors, but can be used outdoors as well as inside.
-The real appeal of synthetic rugs is that they’re much more affordable than cloth ones, which also makes them easier to swap out when you change your decor, rather than designing around a rug you’ll have for a lifetime.
-The lifespan of synthetic rugs is definitely years rather than decades; while they can stand up to heavy traffic, they won’t improve with age the way wool rugs do, and they tend to crush under furniture more easily.
+Made from a variety of synthetic materials, they mimic the look and feel of traditional wool rugs.
+Nylon and polyester hold their colors well and feel soft and plush underfoot.
+Polypropylene rugs come in a more limited variety of colors and are stiffer, but you can use them outdoors.
+You can keep all three in good shape for years with simple routine vacuuming and spot cleaning.
+The real appeal of synthetic rugs is that they’re much more affordable than cloth ones.
+That also makes them easier to swap out when you change your decor, rather than designing around a rug you’ll have for a lifetime.
+The lifespan of synthetic rugs is years rather than decades; they won’t improve with age the way wool rugs do, and they tend to crush under furniture more easily.

 Leather is probably the most oddball material on this list.
-Typically, leather rugs are hide rugs, which naturally vary in size and shape and are best used as accent rugs, often in conjunction with a larger rectangular area rug.
-But you might be surprised to know that actual square rugs can be made of leather as well, either in a woven pattern, stitched strips, or a fine knotted fringe that mimics shag carpet.
-This type of leather rug has the unique, natural feel of leather and are quite soft underfoot.
+Typically, leather rugs are hide rugs, which naturally vary in size and shape; though they have the durability of tanned leather, their smaller size and inconsistent texture make them better as accent rugs.
+Personally, I like to pair them with a larger rectangular area rug for contrast and better traction.
+That said, you can also find actual square rugs made of leather as well, either in a woven pattern, stitched strips, or a fine knotted fringe that mimics shag carpet.
+This type of leather rug has the unique, natural feel of leather and is quite soft underfoot.
 Cleaning techniques vary from piece to piece, and although leather is fairly resistant to stains, this type of rug should generally be reserved for lower traffic areas (especially hide rugs, which are a bit more delicate).